darktable-org/dtdocs/content/module-reference/utility-modules/print/print-settings.md

 : The rendering intent to use when exporting the image.
 For more information see [rendering intent](../../../special-topics/color-management/rendering-intent.md).

 style
 : Choose a style to apply when exporting the image -- defaults to “none”.
-See the [export selected](../lighttable/export-selected.md) module for a more detailed discussion of applying a style during export.
+See the [export](../shared/export.md) module for a more detailed discussion of applying a style during export.

 mode
 : Whether the chosen style should be appended to the existing history stack or replace it completely.
-See the [export selected](../lighttable/export-selected.md) module for more details.
+See the [export](../shared/export.md) module for more details.

 ## print button